n-rajesh/Python/README.md

 Script based on Python 3

-These script were written using PyCharm IDE.
+These scripts were created using PyCharm IDE.
 It has easy options to install required packages.